ravencats111/stats220/content/assignments/assignment3.md

 -   You should submit your Rmd file on Canvas.
 -   Late assignments are NOT accepted unless prior arrangement for medical/compassionate reasons.
+-   Your submission should NOT contain any plagiarism.

 ------------------------------------------------------------------------